 In stage IIIA breast cancer, the tumor is either of the following:

 - Not more than 5 cm and has spread to axillary lymph nodes

 - Larger than 5 cm and has spread to axillary nodes or to internal mammary nodes

-Treatment options for stage IIIA breast cancer are the same as those for stages I and II.
+- Treatment options are the same as those for stages I and II.

-In stage IIIB breast cancer, the tumor has spread to either of the following:
+In stage IIIB, the tumor has spread to either of the following:

 - Lymph nodes within the breast or under the arm

 Treatment options for stage IIIB:

 - Chemotherapy and possibly hormone therapy (sometimes in combination with chemotherapy)